Suzanne Ashworth: 2005–2012

 After Melissa's death, Suzanne was determined to see Hannah recover from her illness.
-When Hannah faints one day in her room, whilst Sarah Barnes (Loui Batley) and John Paul McQueen (James Sutton) are having an argument about Craig Dean (Guy Burnett), Suzanne searches Hannah's room to find out where she has been hiding her food.
+When Hannah faints one day in her room, whilst Sarah Barnes (Loui Batley) and John Paul McQueen (James Sutton) are having an argument about Craig Dean (Guy Burnet), Suzanne searches Hannah's room to find out where she has been hiding her food.
 She discovers a pile of rotting food under a floorboard in Hannah's room and feels helpless that she is unable to help her daughter and decides that Hannah must be admitted to hospital to receive professional help to recover from her illness, so she is sectioned.

 In late May 2009, Suzanne, Neville, Rhys and Josh assumed that Hannah had taken a relapse over her eating disorder.
 Ash Roy (Junade Khan), who was jealous after Hannah dumped him for Justin Burton (Chris Fountain), planted food in Hannah's room to make it look like she was hiding food and had in fact had a relapse, although he admitted to Hannah he had done it so her family would think Justin is not good for her and is causing the 'relapse'.
 The Ashworths attempted to stop Hannah seeing Justin.
 Hannah got Ash to come to her house and admit to Suzanne and Nev that he had put the food in the room, however he told them he never did it and he was worried for Hannah's mental well-being.
 After Justin left Hollyoaks, Hannah moved out of The Dog and moved in with Nancy Hayton (Jessica Fox), knowing she could not live with her family who thought she was ill and did not believe her.
 However things went from bad to worse, when the whole family discovers that Hannah had drunkenly married Darren.
 Suzanne tries to push Hannah into getting an annulment.
 However, this pushes her more towards Darren and the pair stay married.
 Nev and Suzanne's teenage godson Duncan Button (Dean Aspen) comes to stay with her the Ashworths.
 Hannah relapses and ends up back in hospital.
 She recovers and later leaves the village on her own with the Ashworths' support.